 - PRE-REGISTRATION: Prior incisional or excisional breast biopsy for this cancer.

 - PRE-REGISTRATION: Any contraindications to pre-registration biopsy (such as bleeding diatheses, etc.).

 - PRE-REGISTRATION: Receiving any investigational agent which would be considered as a treatment for the primary neoplasm.

 - PRE-REGISTRATION: Other active malignancy =< 5 years prior to registration. * EXCEPTIONS: Non-melanotic skin cancer or carcinoma-in-situ of the cervix. * NOTE: If there is a history of prior malignancy, they must not be receiving another specific treatment for prior malignancy.

-- PRE-REGISTRATION: Biopsy proven stage IV disease.
+- PRE-REGISTRATION: Biopsy proven stage IV breast cancer.

 - PRE-REGISTRATION: History of any of the following conditions: * Syncope of cardiovascular etiology. * Ventricular arrhythmia of pathological origin (including, but not limited to, ventricular tachycardia and ventricular fibrillation). * Sudden cardiac arrest. * NOTE: Patients on anticoagulation are eligible; however peri-biopsy and peri-surgical management of anticoagulation is per the institutional standard of care.